Skip to main content

 What AI Already Does in Prospecting

-• Qualification chatbots: Conversational assistants qualify inbound leads.
-The problem: they only work for prospects who come to you (inbound), not for active outreach (outbound).
+Conversational chatbots qualify inbound leads.
+They work fine for prospects who come to you, but they’re useless for outbound.

 What’s Missing: Real-Time Context

 The missing link between AI and effective prospecting is real-time context.
-A language model can write an excellent email, but it doesn’t know that Company X just raised 5 million euros 3 hours ago.
-It doesn’t know that Company Y’s new CTO changed roles this morning.
+A language model can write a good email, but it doesn’t know that a company just raised 5 million euros three hours ago.
+It doesn’t know that the new CTO at another company changed roles this morning.

-This is exactly what intent signals provide: a continuous stream of real-time context that AI can leverage.
+That’s what intent signals supply: a continuous stream of real-time context that AI can actually use.
+Without it, even well-written outreach is guesswork.

 The Model Context Protocol (MCP): Connecting AI to Real Data